schuellerf/image-builder-mcp/README.md

 ## Integrations

 ### VSCode
-for the usage in your project, create a file `.vscode/mcp.json`
+For the usage in your project, create a file called `.vscode/mcp.json` with the following content.

-An example configuration here could look like this:

 ```
 {